Larne: Saints and scholars

 Renewed confidence after the 1998 Good Friday Agreement gave the town a boost.
 While Larne's population has been fairly static, new housing developments have grown in scale, taking more of the old countryside townlands, like Ballyhampton.
 The vistas of countryside and sea and wide participation in sport, community groups and the arts mean that Larne remains a thriving town.
-The neglected sites associated with the McNeill Hotel and Laharna Hotel have been redeveloped and many independent shops are still thriving, but poor planning laws have meant dire consequences in the Point Street/ Dunluce Street area.
+The neglected sites associated with the McNeill Hotel and Laharna Hotel have been redeveloped and many independent shops are still thriving, but poor planning laws have had dire consequences in the historic Point Street/ Dunluce Street area.
 Improvements have been made, however, with the addition of larger shopping precincts at the heart of residential areas.
 Larne Football Club also benefitted from an investment by Purple Bricks.
 There are continual calls for regeneration.

 Drumalis

 One of the Larne towns assets is the Town Parks area, right at the heart of the town.
-In the midst of this public park is Drumalis, a tranquil private estate.
+In the midst of this public park is Drumalis, a private estate.
 Unlike other historic houses in the area, it has been protected from destruction.
-Drumalis was purchased by the Sisters of Cross and Passion in 1930, who have taken excellent care of the estate since that time.
-Drumalis reflects all the various identity threads of Larne's story.
-As a convent, it catered for the Catholic women of the diocese.
-Today it is open to men and women of all faiths.
-A modern conference and residential facility was added to this end in 2007-2008.
+Drumalis was purchased by the Sisters of Cross and Passion in 1930, who have taken care of the estate since that time.
+As a convent, Drumalis catered for the Catholic women of the diocese, but today it is open to men and women of all faiths.
+A modern conference and residential facility was added in 2007-2008.

 The land of Drumalis was once associated with the Anglo-Norman Pedelowe family.
 The hill of Drumalis was occupied by a Premonstratensian Friary in the middle ages.
 The current house on the site was built by Sir Hugh Smiley in 1872 and sold by Lady Elizabeth Smiley in 1927.
 B+ listed, it is exemplary of Victorian landscaping and architecture.
 The house features inlaid woodwork and stained glass designed by George Henry Walton.
-The gardens offer impressive views over the harbour.
+The gardens offer views over the harbour.

 Drumalis was implicated in the Home Rule crisis in 1914, when opponents prepared for armed resistance.
 In an episode known as the Larne Gun Running German, Austrian and Italian weapons and ammunition were transported into the ports of Larne and Bangor during the night and distributed throughout Ulster.
 This event marked a major step in cementing the right to Ulster Unionist self-determination, ultimately leading to the creation of Northern Ireland.